Cost of Living in the United States: A Complete Guide to Planning Your Finances

 Education and Entertainment

-• Use public transportation whenever possible.
+• Use public transport whenever possible.

 • Buy food at discount or wholesale stores.